Bronchiectasis is a disease in which the large airways in the lungs are damaged. As a result of this damage, the airways become wider.

 Prevention of Bronchiectasis

 Iseman MD, Chan ED.
 Bronchiectasis.
-In: Mason RJ, Broaddus CV, Martin TR, et al. Murray & Nadel's Textbook of Respiratory Medicine.
+In: Mason RJ, Broaddus CV, Martin TR, et al., eds.
+Murray and Nadel's Textbook of Respiratory Medicine.
 5th ed.
-Philadelphia, Pa: Saunders Elsevier; 2010:chap 42.
+Philadelphia, PA: Elsevier Saunders; 2010:chap 42.